SRCCUTOVERDESTIndependent · No vendor bias · Updated Apr 2026

-The strategy you choose changes your total bill by 3–5×.
-Here's what each approach actually costs — and which one fits your situation.
+The strategy you pick changes your total bill 3–5×.
+Here is what each approach actually costs per workload, by workload type, with the 2026 industry rates underneath.

 MetricRehostReplatformRefactor